A2A Protocol¶

 # Export current config

-lango config export > config.json
+lango config export default > config.json

 # Edit to add remote agents under a2a.remoteAgents